-Let’s start by looking at the CP1H hardware.
+Let’s start by looking at the Omron CP1H hardware.

 The CP1 series is designed with the same basic architecture as the CS and CJ Series.
 The special I/O units and CPU bus units of the CJ series can then be used.
-Always use CPM1A expansions units and CPM1A expansion I/O units when expanding the I/O capacity.
-The following diagram indicates the position of the unit with respect to the CJ and CS series.
+Always use CPM1A expansion units and CPM1A expansion I/O units when expanding the I/O capacity.
+The following diagram indicates the position of the unit with respect to the CJ and CS series hardware.
 Continue Reading!

 Your control system does not work.
 Where do you start?
-Lets walk through a series of questions in order to determine where the problem lies.
+Let’s walk through a series of questions to determine where the problem lies.

-Is this a new installation or previous installation that was running fine?
-Determine if system has been running well in the past and has currently stop working correctly.
-This is the indication that the problem relies inside the system.
+Is this a new installation or a previous installation that was running fine?
+Determine if the system has been running well in the past and has currently stopped working correctly.
+This is the indication that the problem relies upon the system.

-Supervisors – machine, location, time of error, other happenings in the plant, etc
+Supervisors – machine, location, time of the error, other happenings in the plant, etc

 Operators – What is it currently doing?
 What should it be doing?
 What do you think is wrong?

 Operators of the equipment are your key resource in finding, correcting and ensuring the error does not happen again.
 They know the equipment from an operational point of view which can assist you greatly in troubleshooting.

 PLC fatal and non-fatal errors:

 Troubleshoot a PLC